How to Get a Barcode for your Retail Product?

 What more can you get?

 While this is included in our barcode packages, it can be purchased if you bought your barcode outside of a barcode package or through another company.
-This is an optional additional service we offer to increase the internet profile of your product and ensure that your product information appears when your barcode is scanned by cell phone app scanners.
+This is an optional additional service we offer to increase the internet profile of your product and ensure that your product information appears when cell phone app scanners scan your barcode.

 We can provide printed barcode labels to be stuck onto your product manually.
 These are guaranteed to be printed accurately and easily scannable.
 These will be delivered to your door.